Do You Know What Your Co-Op Advertising Program is Really Costing You?

 If you are currently using a Digital Asset Management system and an Ad Builder and multiple marketing vendors for print and digital and a Co-Op Claims Processor – you are spending a lot of money on solutions that don’t work together.

-In an effort to safeguard Brand identity, Brands dedicate headcount to receiving, reviewing, denying and approving Partner requests for Brand approval on local marketing.
+In an effort to safeguard Brand identity, Brands dedicate headcount to receiving, reviewing, denying and approving partner requests for Brand approval on local marketing.
 Hard costs for advertising approvals are dedicated purely to manual processes than can easily be replaced through automation.

-Softs Costs of Co-Op
+Soft Costs of Co-Op Advertising

 LACK OF ANALYTICS